milvus-io/milvus-docs/site/en/getstarted/cluster/install_cluster-milvusoperator.md

 # Install Milvus Cluster with Milvus Operator

-Milvus Operator is a solution that helps you deploy and manage a full Milvus service stack to target K8s clusters.
+Milvus Operator is a solution that helps you deploy and manage a full Milvus service stack to target Kubernetes (K8s) clusters.
 The stack includes all Milvus components and relevant dependencies like etcd, Pulsar and MinIO.
-This topic introduces how to deploy a Milvus cluster with Milvus Operator on Kubernetes.
+This topic introduces how to deploy a Milvus cluster with Milvus Operator on K8s.

 ## Prerequisites
 - [Check the requirements for hardware and software](prerequisite-helm.md) prior to your installation.

-## Create a Kubernetes Cluster
+## Create a K8s Cluster

 If you have already deployed a K8s cluster for production, you can skip this step and proceed directly to [deploy Milvus Operator](install_cluster-milvusoperator.md#Deploy-Milvus-Operator).
 If not, you can follow the steps below to quickly create a K8s for testing, and then use it to install a Milvus cluster with Milvus Operator.

 ### Create a K8s cluster with minikube

-[minikube](https://minikube.sigs.k8s.io/docs/) is a tool that allows you to run Kubernetes locally.
+[minikube](https://minikube.sigs.k8s.io/docs/) is a tool that allows you to run K8s locally.

 <div class="alert note">
 minikube can only be used in test environments.
 It is not recommended that you deploy Milvus distributed clusters in this way in production environments.